 Coming Up at County Council: Meeting Highlights

-This Week at the Council is a summary of highlights for upcoming council and committee agendas.
-To read complete agendas and the full text of legislation, please visit the King County Council’s LEGISEARCH system at http://kingcounty.legistar.com/Legislation.
+Coming Up at the Council is a summary of highlights for upcoming council and committee agendas.
+To read complete agendas and the full text of legislation, please visit the King County Council’s calendar at https://kingcounty.gov/council/agendas.aspx.

 Unless otherwise noted, all meetings are in the King County Council Chambers, Room 1001, King County Courthouse, 516 Third Ave, Seattle, WA.